-- 9.2 A faculty employee on difference-in-pay leave shall be considered in work status and shall receive the same health, dental, and appropriate fringe benefits otherwise provided by The California State University. - 9.3 A faculty employee on difference-in-pay leave shall be entitled to accrue sick leave, vacation, and service credit toward merit salary adjustment eligibility, eligibility toward promotion, if applicable, and seniority credit. - 9.4 A faculty employee on difference-in-pay leave shall not accept additional or outside employment without prior approval of the President. - 9.5 A faculty employee shall render services to San Diego State University upon return from a difference-in-pay leave at the rate of one term of service for each term of leave.
+- 9.1.
+Having completed a leave, the faculty employee shall submit a written report to the Provost, dean, and department chair or school director before the following October 15.
+Each college shall maintain a file of accepted applications and written reports from persons granted difference-in-pay leaves.
+A faculty employee on difference-in-pay leave shall be considered in work status and shall receive the same health, dental, and appropriate fringe benefits otherwise provided by The California State University. - 9.2.
+A faculty employee on difference-in-pay leave shall be entitled to accrue sick leave, vacation, and service credit toward merit salary adjustment eligibility, eligibility toward promotion, if applicable, and seniority credit. - 9.3.
+A faculty employee on difference-in-pay leave shall not accept additional or outside employment without prior approval of the President. - 9.4.
+A faculty employee shall render services to San Diego State University upon return from a difference-in-pay leave at the rate of one term of service for each term of leave.